eDNA Explorer

 Figuring out where the challenges lie

-Through user interviews, we identified a key disconnect: land managers need clear, actionable data to make decisions, while scientists and researchers are working with a lot of uncertainty with emerging eDNA methodology.
+Through user interviews, we identified a key disconnect: land managers need clear, actionable data to make decisions, while scientists and researchers are working with a lot of uncertainty around eDNA and loads of raw data they have to interpret.

 I helped map out the whole process and we found challenges at nearly every step.
 We narrowed our focus to four key problems: